lanl/dsi/examples/rcsbpdb/README.md

 ### resources (Tier 2)

-The `resources` table contains downloadable file metadata and paths associated with each structure.
+The `resources` table contains downloadable file-based or file-specific metadata associated with each dataset.
 Each row corresponds to a single downloadable resource.

-Resource rows contain metadata and download paths.
-The backend does not download files automatically during metadata retrieval.
-It follows a search-then-retrieval workflow.
+The backend does not download files automatically during metadata retrieval; it follows a search-then-retrieval workflow.

-Typical columns include:
+Table fields are a subset of the following properties:

 | Column            | Description                |
 | ----------------- | -------------------------- |